digital-botanical-gardens-initiative/dendron-dbgi/vault/Bachelor-Works.Simon-Rerat.C.Methods.md

 To go further in the labelling process, this Bachelor's project focuses on the introduction of Universally Unique IDentifiers (UUIDs), also known as Globally Unique Identifier (GUIDs) in the established workflow.
 UUIDs are 128-bit labels used to uniquely identify objects in computer systems.
 They are excellent for the purpose of the EMI, as they don't need central authority, and can be generated in the field, even in the absence of internet connection.
 This will allow the DBGI to be more precise in its metadata assignation.
 Attributing the UUIDs to to sampled individuals adds an extra layer of information by giving it its own individuality.
 This is interesting as each individual differs in state and as such, in metabolomic contents.

 One important point to keep in mind is that other alternatives to UUIDs such as LSID, URN, HTTP URI, DOI, IGSN, ... exist and are used in different biocollections.
 The biodiversity community hasn't decided on a single method to use as of yet.
-No specific method prevails on the others (Guralnik et al. 2015), whith their own advantages and drawbacks.
+No specific method prevails on the others  [[(Guralnik et al. 2015)|Bachelor-Works.Simon-Rerat.G.References#^al5dxwfbt2sg]], whith their own advantages and drawbacks.
 As such, the method used by the DBGI might change as time goes on.